yiningnie/yiningnie.github.io/index.md

 ## About

 I am a linguist specializing in comparative syntax and morphology, especially in the domain of argument structure.
-My research incorporates syntactic theory and insights from typology and language acquisition.
+My research incorporates syntactic theory and insights from typology and experimental methods.
 I have a particular interest in causative constructions and Austronesian languages.

 In addition to teaching syntax and semantics at San José State, I am also affiliated with the ERC-funded [LeibnizDream](https://leibnizdream.eu) project.
 I received my PhD from [New York University](https://as.nyu.edu/departments/linguistics/homepage.html).
 I'm from the southernmost city in Canada. 🇨🇦